EM Kit CLI

 - Supports both one-shot commands and an interactive TUI.

-- Focuses on EM Kit local data (no GitHub CLI replacement).
+- Focuses on EM Kit local data (it is not a GitHub CLI replacement).

 Install from EM Kit desktop